jonstrutz11/jonstrutz11.github.io/_posts/2021-01-15-Initial-App-Design.md

 Overall, I'm pretty happy with these initial sketches and design choices!
 I was able to:
 - create a basic user flow diagram
-- come up with a fun title, "KameKurosu" :turtle:
+- come up with a fun title, "KameKurosu"
 - design a logo that matches a turtle + crossword theme
 - draw up initial ideas for what I want each view to look like
 - and come up with some nice fonts and a pretty color scheme